nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

 	<li>Round Trip Time
 		<ol type="A">
 			<li>Length of timeout: the timeout should be larger than the connection’s round-trip time (RTT) [or unnecessary retransmissions would be sent.] </li>
-			<li>SampleRTT, for a segment is the amount of time between when the segment is sent (that is, passed to IP) and when an acknowledg- ment for the segment is received. [not calculated for each segment usually one sample RTT taken at a time](never computes a SampleRTT for a segment that has been retransmitted; it only measures SampleRTT for segments that have been transmitted once)</li>
+			<li>SampleRTT, for a segment is the amount of time between when the segment is sent (that is, passed to IP) and when an acknowledgment for the segment is received. [not calculated for each segment usually one sample RTT taken at a time](never computes a SampleRTT for a segment that has been retransmitted; it only measures SampleRTT for segments that have been transmitted once)</li>
 			<li>EstimatedRTT = (1 – 􏰃A) * EstimatedRTT + 􏰃A * SampleRTT [this weighted average puts more weight on recent samples than on old samples.]</li>
 			<li>variability of the RTT.DevRTT, as an estimate of how much SampleRTT typically deviates from EstimatedRTT:<br/>
 			DevRTT = (1 – 􏰄B) • DevRTT + 􏰄B •| SampleRTT – EstimatedRTT |</li>